leanprover/logic_and_proof_lean3/natural_deduction_for_propositional_logic.rst

 #.
 Start by working backwards from the conclusion, using the introduction rules.
 For example, if you are trying to prove a statement of the form :math:`A \to B`, add :math:`A` to your list of hypotheses and try to derive :math:`B`.
 If you are trying to prove a statement of the form :math:`A \wedge B`, use the and-introduction rule to reduce your task to proving :math:`A`, and then proving :math:`B`.

 #.
 When you have run out things to do in the first step, use elimination rules to work forwards.
 If you have hypotheses :math:`A \to B` and :math:`A`, apply modus ponens to derive :math:`B`.
-If you have a hypothesis :math:`A \vee B`, use-or elimination to split on cases, considering :math:`A` in one case and :math:`B` in the other.
+If you have a hypothesis :math:`A \vee B`, use or-elimination to split on cases, considering :math:`A` in one case and :math:`B` in the other.

 In :numref:`Chapter %s <classical_reasoning>` we will add one more element to this list: if all else fails, try a proof by contradiction.